 Artificial Intelligence might just take over the world.
 Right now, you can talk to your car, your boiler and even remotely peek into your fridge to see what you need to buy for dinner.
 The Internet of Things is, and continues to connect everything we own to the Internet.
 But how can we leverage the accelerating world of technology to create experiences that really connect with people?
 And how on earth do you articulate them?

-This is a short, sharp half-day digital experience workshop that will get you thinking through your heart, mind and eyes.
+This is a short, sharp half-day digital experience masterclass that will get you thinking through your heart, mind and eyes.
 You will explore how to create relevant digital innovation that puts humans first – you know, those sensitive souls made up of fear, joy, sadness, disgust and anger in various measures.
 Next you’ll get to turn those ideas into something that is tangible, beautiful and feasible.
 Then it’s playtime, where you’ll put the experience into the hands of people, so you can test your idea and learn from it.

 Know how to embrace the role of emotion in digital marketing